What is a Single Purpose Application? The Complete Guide

 Single Purpose Applications (SPAs)

-Represent an entirely new software category: custom applications built to solve one specific business workflow perfectly, quickly, and affordably.
+Represent an entirely new software category enabled by LLM-accelerated development: custom applications built to solve one specific business workflow perfectly, delivered through our 30/60/90 framework—30 days for Problem Scoping, 60 days for delivery, 90 days to measurable ROI.

 How SPAs Replace Manual Workflows